siddhi-io/katacoda-scenarios/siddhi-deployment/stateless-deployment/finish.md

-You've completed your simple Siddhi app deployment successfully!
+**Congratulations on successfully completing the stateless Siddhi App deployment scenario!**